core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 It is NOT RECOMMENDED to use CoAP group communication in NoSec mode.

-The possible, exceptional use of the NoSec mode ought to be limited to non-sensitive and non-critical applications for which it is relevant, such as early discovery of devices and resources (see {{chap-security-considerations-nosec-mode}}).
+The possible, exceptional use of the NoSec mode ought to be limited to: applications that are proven to be neither sensitive nor critical; and specific, well-defined steps where security is not viable or is intrinsically unattainable, e.g., early discovery of devices and resources (see {{chap-security-considerations-nosec-mode}}).

-Before possibly and exceptionally using the NoSec mode in such applications, the security implications in {{chap-security-considerations-nosec-mode}} must be very well considered and understood, especially as to the risk and impact of amplification attacks (see {{ssec-amplification}}).
+Before possibly and exceptionally using the NoSec mode in such circumstances, the security implications in {{chap-security-considerations-nosec-mode}} must be very well considered and understood, especially as to the risk and impact of amplification attacks (see {{ssec-amplification}}).
 Consistently with such security implications, the use of the NoSec mode should still be avoided whenever possible.

 # Secured Group Communication using Group OSCORE # {#chap-oscore}